Angelians

 Chapter 1

-He stared wide-eyed, slack-jawed, at the person who had triggered his paralyzing fear.
-The hulking man had a long, thick salt-and-pepper beard and slicked-back thatch of gray hair.
-He wore baggy shorts revealing thick legs, his feet planted firmly apart, shod with black sneakers.
-He had muscular arms that jutted from a white t-shirt stretched taut across a barrel chest.
+He stared wide-eyed, slack-jawed at the hulking man who had brought his paralyzing fear.
+The man had a bushy, thick salt-and-pepper beard and a slicked-back thatch of gray hair.
+His muscular arms jutted from a white t-shirt stretched taut across a barrel chest.
+His baggy shorts revealed thick legs, feet planted firmly apart, shod with black sneakers.

-Luis could not understand the panic that had engulfed him at the sight of the man.
-The man was not threatening him; merely standing quietly in line, his head down, jabbing at his cell phone with hands that dwarfed it, waiting to give his coffee order to the barista.
+Luis could not understand why the mere sight of the man had engulfed him in such utter panic.
+The man was not threatening Luis; merely standing quietly in line, head down, jabbing at his cell phone with hands that dwarfed it, waiting to give his order to the barista.

 But still, Luis had to escape the man!
 He had to get away!
-Abandoning his laptop, his satchel, and his coffee, he bolted from the corner coffee shop into one of the streets it was on, stumbling away down the sidewalk, praying that putting distance between him and the man would somehow alleviate the horror that gnawed away at him.
+He bolted from the corner coffee shop, abandoning his laptop, his satchel, and his coffee.
+He stumbled down the sidewalk, praying that putting distance between himself and the man would somehow alleviate the horror gnawing away at him.

 For long minutes, he sat trying to recover, but finally resigned himself to the unrelenting suffering of panic.
-His hand vibrated, and at first, he paid it no mind, not grasping its significance.
-Then he realized what it was.
-Out of habit, he had continued to clutch his cell phone, which he had in his hand at the beginning of his ordeal.
-Now it was signaling a call.
+His hand vibrated, and at first he paid it no mind, not grasping its significance.
+Then he realized that even in his panic, he had continued to clutch his cell phone in his hand when his ordeal began.

-Thankful for the small measure of relief that a phone call would bring, he touched the screen to answer with a mumbled “Hello.”
+It was his fiancé Jodi, and thankful for the relief that her phone call would bring, he touched the screen to answer with a mumbled “Hello.”

-“Hi,” said the cheerful voice of his fiancée, Jodi.
+“Hi,” said her cheerful voice.
 “I’m in clinic all day, maybe until late.
 Could you maybe pick up dinner?
 The sushi place maybe?
 You could get me sashimi.”
 He loved her voice.
 It was soft and lyrical, reassuring him any time he heard it.
 He needed that now.

-“Something happened,” he said, not able to say more.
+“Something happened,” he said, unable to say more.

 “What?
 Sweetie, are you alright?”
 Her tone darkened to one of concern.

 “No, I’m not.
 Something happened.
-I saw somebody,” he replied in a smooth Spanish accent.
+I saw somebody,” he replied in a Spanish accent.

 “I don’t understand.
 You saw who?”